Zingalamaduni: Track listing

-Singles from the album
+Singles

 "Ease My Mind"

 This song was the lead single from the album and was produced by member Speech.
 In the United States, the song peaked at number 45 on the Billboard Hot 100, number 44 on the Radio Songs, number 14 on the Hot R&B/Hip-Hop Songs, number 13 on both the R&B/Hip-Hop Airplay and the Rhythmic Airplay, number 4 on the Hot Rap Songs and number 5 on the Dance Singles Sales charts.
 It also reached number 11 in New Zealand, number 33 on the UK singles chart, and number 43 in Australia.

 It was nominated for a Grammy Award for Best Rap Performance by a Duo or Group at the 37th Annual Grammy Awards, but ultimately lost to Salt-N-Pepa's "None of Your Business".